UZziell/xray-ansible/README.md

 ## Requirements

-- [certbot](https://galaxy.ansible.com/geerlingguy/certbot/) role is used to get certificates for the given domains.
-It should be installed with the following command:
+- [certbot](https://galaxy.ansible.com/geerlingguy/certbot/) is used to get certificates for the given domains.

+- [docker](https://galaxy.ansible.com/geerlingguy/docker/) is used to deploy panels.

+They can be installed with the following command(provided that ansible-galaxy is already installed and available):

 ```
 ansible-galaxy install -r requirements.yml